 - The report can be a more pages layout of the task that makes it necessary.
-In summary, the report comprised of background data.
+In summary, the report comprised background data.
 Above all, a report is a text or table-based tool.
 It supports the work of employees within an organization or a company.
-Seldom contains visual parts.
+It seldom contains visual parts.
 Usually, you share them by regular scheduling (daily, weekly, or monthly).

 - Dashboards are the opposite of reports.
-Its main goal is to display the key performance indicators on one-page that is crucial for making important decisions.
-It is not to show details by default, but in some cases, you are using the drill-down method.
+Its main goal is to display the key performance indicators on one page crucial for making important decisions.
+It does not show details by default, but you use the drill-down method sometimes.
 All dashboards should answer a question.

-The biggest mistake you can make is to use reports and dashboards as the synonyms of each other!
-No, they are not at all alike!
+The biggest mistake you can make is to use reports and dashboards as synonyms!
+No, they are not at all alike.

 Which one should I choose?
-If you want to know where the data comes from, you can find out from the reports.
-The correctly chosen KPI easily decidable if things are on the right course or not.
-So, which one should you choose and when?
+You can find out from the reports if you want to know where the data comes from.
+The correctly chosen KPI is easily decidable whether things are on the right course.

-If you would like to utilize both to the max, we recommend creating and publishing them in pairs.
-Whoever wants to see the essence looks at the dashboard, and if one wants to know the source of the data can read through the longer reports.
+We recommend creating and publishing them in pairs if you want to utilize both.
+Then, whoever wants to see the essence looks at the dashboard, and if one wants to know the source of the data, they can read through the longer reports.